kstenerud/concise-encoding/ce-structure.md

 #### Identifier Rules

- * It **MUST** be a valid UTF-8 string containing only characters of Unicode categories Cf, L, M, N, or characters '_', '.', or '-'.
+ * It **MUST** be a valid UTF-8 string containing only codepoints of Unicode categories Cf, L, M, N, or codepoints '_', '.', or '-'.
  * It **MUST** begin with either a letter, number, or an underscore '_' (and therefore **CANNOT** be empty).
  * Comparisons are **case sensitive**.
  * Identifier definitions **MUST** be unique to an identifier type in the current document.
 So for example the [marker](#marker) ID "a" will not clash with the [record type](#record-type) ID "a", but a document **CANNOT** contain two [markers](#marker) with ID "a" or two [record types](#record-type) with ID "a".